stonemjs/docs/src/docs/router/misc.md

 ## Best Practices

-The Stone Router is powerful and flexible — but with great power comes great... routing responsibility.
+The Stone Router is powerful and flexible, but with great power comes great... routing responsibility.
 Here are some practical tips to help you keep your routing clean, maintainable, and continuum-aligned:

 #### Prefer Named Routes